tetzank/homepage/content/posts/coat-edsl-for-codegen.md

 COAT works with any modern C++ compiler.
 Furthermore, compilation latency suffers from the fact that the application has to carry the full compiler along, including the C++ frontend instantiating the template at runtime.
 In COAT, you can choose the backend, and with the AsmJit backend compilation latency is very low.

+Another approach to simplify JIT compilation is [Easy::Jit](https://github.com/jmmartinez/easy-just-in-time).
+Similarly to ClangJIT, it relies heavily on the compiler to do the magic.
+A plugin for Clang is provided to inject an "optimization" pass which additionally stores LLVM IR of annotated functions in the executable.
+The LLVM IR is later used by the JIT compilation.

+The API is very simple, just a single function call.
+We rely on compiler assistance which makes it easy to use but also results in a high compilation latency.

 # Conclusion